saleor/saleor/docs/guides/payments.rst

 Payments
 ========

-Integrating new Payment Gateway into Saleor
+Integrating a new Payment Gateway into Saleor
 -------------------------------------------

 We are using a universal flow, that each provider should fulfill, there are several methods that should be implemented.

-Your changes should live under the ``saleor.payment.providers.<provider name>``.
+Your changes should live under the ``saleor.payment.providers.<provider name>`` module.

 .. note::

-    After completing those changes your new payment gateway will be available only from the API level.
-You also need to integrate it into your Frontend's workflow.
+    After completing those steps your new payment gateway will only be available from the API level.
+You will also need to integrate it into your Frontend's workflow.

 get_transaction_token(**connection_params)